jose-with-an-accent/personal-programming-notes/rust/Rust.md

 println!("{}", field); // THIS WILL RETURN AN ERROR!
 }
 ```
-This is also the hardest part to understand, given that sometimes the automatic lifetime checking doesn't exist.
-Which means that sometimes you have to add `'static` to variables, and it gets even more complicated with UI controls and other parts.
+This is also the hardest part to understand, given that sometimes the automatic lifetime checking doesn't work right.
+Which means that sometimes you have to add `'static` or `'a` to variables, and it gets even more complicated with UI controls and other parts.
-There was a lot of useful documentation on the Rust website, and I also used a book to help explain some concepts.
+Thankfully, a lot of times the compiler will give up hints that correct you when the program is wrong.
+There's also a lot of useful documentation on the Rust website, a few "books" (just online written material like Rust by Example) and I also used a book to help explain some concepts.